-The Commonwealth Centre for Connected Learning (3CL) is a joint venture between the Ministry for Education and Employment in Malta and the Commonwealth of Learning in Malta.
+The Commonwealth Centre for Connected Learning (3CL) is a joint venture between the Ministry for Education and Employment in Malta and the Commonwealth of Learning in Vancouver.
 Set up as a Foundation in 2017, it operates as a knowledge hub for a global network of groups, agencies, institutions, educators and activists interested in the rapid deployment of programmes for connected learning in the Commonwealth and the EU.

 The principles of connected learning have been part of the education vernacular for several years and before the advent of the Internet.
 Built on the three core values of social equity, full participation and social connection, connected learning advocates for broadened access to learning that is socially embedded, interest-driven, and oriented toward educational, economic or political opportunity (Ito et al., 2013).
 Rather than focusing on a specific technology platform or pedagogy, the focus is exclusively on the learner experience.